-In August 2006, the Virginia Historical Society received a generous grant from The Links Foundation, Inc., to construct a website to showcase some of the items in the society's collections that pertain to African American history.
+In August 2006, the Virginia Museum of History & Culture received a generous grant from The Links Foundation, Inc., to construct a website to showcase some of the items in the society's collections that pertain to African American history.

-The collections of the Virginia Historical Society include more than 8.5 million cataloged manuscripts; 200,000 books (15,000 of which are classified as rare or unique); more than 5,000 maps; 1,200 newspaper titles and 300 serials; more than 4,000 pieces of sheet music; more than 1,500 portraits and other paintings; 290,000 photographs; and in excess of 32,000 museum objects, including textiles, silver, furniture, and weaponry.
+The collections of the Virginia Museum of History & Culture include more than 8.5 million cataloged manuscripts; 200,000 books (15,000 of which are classified as rare or unique); more than 5,000 maps; 1,200 newspaper titles and 300 serials; more than 4,000 pieces of sheet music; more than 1,500 portraits and other paintings; 290,000 photographs; and in excess of 32,000 museum objects, including textiles, silver, furniture, and weaponry.
 Our 20,000 items of paper ephemera range from funeral notices to inauguration programs.
 We have been collecting museum items since 1834.
 Materials that relate to the African American experience in Virginia can be found in abundance in all the categories listed above.

 Collections documenting the African American experience in Virginia represent a large and growing component of our holdings.
 A few of these items have appeared in exhibitions organized by our former curator of African American history, Dr. Lauranett Lee.
 Some of them are shown in our long-term exhibition, The Story of Virginia.
 Nonetheless, many people remain unaware of our holdings in this area.

 Although presenting these treasures through exhibits is one important component of our programming, this is not the only way we reach the public.
 Like most museums, we display less than 1% of our museum collections—letters, diaries, photographs, and printed material.
 Many of these items are either too fragile or just not visually appealing, yet they hold a special value to researchers and teachers as their contents help to unlock the untold stories of Virginia's past.